docStonehenge/StoneHengeBank/README.md

     # You can use abbreviated flags for this command.
 Check via:
     $ stonehenge_bank help net_present_value

+Simple payback:

+    $ stonehenge_bank simple_payback --init_cost=30000 --returns 20000 45000 30000
+    # This command calculates simple payback for an investment with initial cost of 30000 and returns of 20000, 45000 and 30000.
+    # You can use abbreviated flags for this command.
+Check via:
+    $ stonehenge_bank help simple_payback

 ### Domain-Specific Language inside applications:

 StoneHengeBank provides an easy and clarified DSL to be used on applications that depend upon it.